 You don’t need prior fire and rescue experience.
-But you do need to be a team player, be adaptable and have the ability to learn new skills and knowledge and apply these in time-critical and stressful environments.
+But you do need to be a team player, adaptable, can learn new skills and knowledge and apply these in time-critical and stressful environments.

 Selection is a multi-stage process.
-You’ll undergo a number of behavioural, cognitive and physical assessments that align to the requirements of firefighting and DFES Core Values.
+You’ll undergo several behavioural, cognitive and physical assessments that align to the requirements of firefighting and DFES Core Values.

 Before you can apply, you must meet these four criteria:

 The recruitment process is highly competitive.
-You’ll be required to undertake a wide range of assessments over a number of months.
+You’ll be required to undertake a wide range of assessments over several months.
 It is important to note that not all applicants who are successful in each stage will progress to the next stage of assessment.
 DFES reserves the right to change these stages and assessments, including throughout the selection process, with minimal notice.

-When applications are open, you can apply via the DFES website and WA Government jobs board.
+When applications are open, you can apply via the DFES Jobs Board or the WA Government Jobs portal.

 It is important that you attach the following four (4) documents to your application: